Recent topics

 Sabine Hosenfelder's YouTube channel

-Being a (green) biologist by education and reviser / translator by profession, I'm completely undereducated in physics and mathematics, a handicap I'm trying to mitigate, at least when I'm not distracted by something else of interest.
+Being a biologist by education and reviser / translator by profession, I'm completely undereducated in physics and mathematics, a handicap I'm trying to mitigate, at least when I'm not distracted by something else of interest.
 Fundamental physics and cosmology have nevertheless fascinated me since childhood, and Sabine Hosenfelder scratches this itch of mine regularly.

 CHEmic podcast